-Verifying that Trusted Signers Are Active Using the Cloud-Front API
+Verifying that Trusted Signers Are Active Using the CloudFront API

 To determine which trusted signers have active key pairs (are active trusted signers), you get the distribution and review the values in the ActiveTrustedSigners element.
-This element lists the AWS account number of each account that the distribution identifies as a trusted signer.
+This element lists the AWS account ID of each account that the distribution identifies as a trusted signer.
 If the trusted signer has one or more active CloudFront key pairs, the ActiveTrustedSigners element also lists the key pair IDs.
 For more information, see the applicable topic in the Amazon CloudFront API Reference:

-• Web distributions: GET Distribution

-• RTMP distributions: GET Streaming Distribution
+- Web distributions GET Distribution - RTMP distributions GET Streaming Distribution